ryanhadfield/Portfolio-1/README.md

 ## Execution

-- Created a About Me, Portfolio, an Contact Page
+- Created an About Me, Portfolio, an Contact Page
 - Each page uses a responsive layout and has a navbar and sticky footer.
-- The contact page utilizes a responsive floating lable form.
+- The contact page utilizes a responsive floating label form.
 - The portfolio page will be updated as web dev projects are completed.

 ## Screen Shots